-As the name suggests, this tool has been developed by Shopify, one of the most popular and best ecommerce solutions on the web.
+As the name suggests, this tool by Shopify is one of the most popular and best ecommerce solutions on the web.
 This generator is very similar to LeanDomainSearch in the way it operates.

 What’s different about this one is that you can use multiple keywords as the building blocks when generating your perfect domain name.
-Domain Puzzler takes those keywords and goes through all the possible ways in which they can be combined.
+Domain Puzzler takes those keywords and goes through all the possible ways they can be up together.
 At the same time, it checks which combinations are available for registration.

 How do you use the tool?
 All you need to do is provide a set of keywords that you want in your domain, select the TLDs you’re interested in, and the tool will do the rest.
 You can also favorite individual domain names.